benboba/svg-vdom/docs/en/parent-node.md

 ### Remarks

 - If childNode is not a child node of the current node, it will not be removed and will return false
+- If childNode is an array of nodes, as long as any one of the nodes is not successfully removed, it will return false

 ## ParentNode.prototype.querySelector(selector: TSelector)